After a long tenuous political transition, Nepal enjoys some significant advantages:

 - An agile private sector strategically located between the world’s two fastest growing economies, India and China

-The World Bank Group in Nepal
+The World Bank Group (WBG) in Nepal

 Regional and Global Programs

-In addition to nationally focused investment projects, the World Bank Group is actively supporting Nepal’s participation in regional and multilateral global initiatives.
-The Regional Wildlife Program, Strengthening Regional Cooperation for Wildlife Protection in Asia, is assisting participating governments to build capacity, institutions and incentives to collaborate in tackling illegal wildlife trade and other conservation threats to habitats in border areas.
+In addition to national investment projects, the World Bank Group is actively supporting Nepal’s participation in regional and multilateral global initiatives.
+The Regional Wildlife Program, Strengthening Regional Cooperation for Wildlife Protection in Asia aims to help governments build capacity, institutions and incentives to collaborate in tackling illegal wildlife trade and other conservation threats to habitats in border areas.

-The Nepal-India Electricity Transmission and Trade Project enables power trade through imports into Nepal as needed, and eventually, export of surplus power to India.
-At the global level, Nepal is the only country in the world that has been selected to participate in two Climate Investment Fund (CIF) Pilot Programs – the Scaling Up Renewable Energy Program (SREP) and the Pilot Program for Climate Resilience (PPCR).
+The Nepal-India Electricity Transmission and Trade Project facilitates power trade between the two countries through imports into Nepal, and eventually, export of surplus power to India.
+At the global level, Nepal is the only country in the world that was selected to participate in two Climate Investment Fund (CIF) Pilot Programs – the Scaling up Renewable Energy Program (SREP) and the Pilot Program for Climate Resilience (PPCR).